 Tip: No bookings; squeeze in standing at the bar from 18:00 onwards.
 Lunch from 12:00 is walk-in friendly all week.

-Chris Leach and David Carter's whole-animal Italian dining room on Curtain Road in Shoreditch London, opened 2021, charcuteries pork in-house and rolls pasta to order.
+Chris Leach and David Carter's whole-animal Italian dining room on Curtain Road in Shoreditch London, opened 2021, charcuteries pork in-house and rolls pasta.

 Signature: Pig's head fritti, Cacio e pepe rigatoni